 3.4.24 To meet an identified sub regional need for strategic distribution uses, a Strategic Distribution Site Assessment study has reviewed development opportunities within the Nottingham, Derby and Leicester area of the East Midlands.
-This study (undertaken by AECOM) was published in May 2010 and recommended three sites based on their suitability against a range of criterion.
+This study (undertaken by AECOM) was published in May 2010 and recommended three sites based on their suitability against a range of -criterioncriteria.
 None of the sites are located within the plan area (the nearest being to the north of East Midlands Airport in Leicestershire).
 Therefore no strategic distribution site is proposed in the Aligned Core Strategies.
-However, when allocating sites in subsequent Development Plan Documents or determining planning applications for storage and distribution uses, the criteria set out in Policy 4 will be relevant.
+However, when allocating sites in subsequent Development Plan-

+Documentspart 2 Local Plans or determining planning applications for storage and distribution uses, the criteria set out in Policy 4 will be relevant.

-Targets Indicators Delivery Strengthen and diversify the economy and create 27,900 new jobs Overall number of jobs in the plan area Develop 309,800 sq m of office space Net addition in new office floorspace Aligned Core Strategies Maintain a minimum amount of industrial and warehouse supply of 37 hectares Available supply of industrial & warehouse land Net change in supply of industrial & warehouse land Employment land related Development Plan Documents Development Management decisions Delivery of strategic sites within Aligned Core Strategies Planning permissions
+Targets Indicators Delivery Strengthen and diversify the economy and create 27,900 new jobs Overall number of jobs in the plan area Develop 309,800310,000 sq m of office space Net addition in new office floorspace Maintain a minimum amount of industrial and warehouse supply of 33.5 37 hectares Available supply of industrial & warehouse land Net change in supply of industrial & warehouse land Aligned Core- Strategies- Employment land related- Development- Plan- Develop 37 hectares of industrial and warehouse uses (Broxtowe 15 hectares, Gedling 10 hectares and Nottingham 12 hectares) Net addition in new industrial and warehouse development Documentsalloca tions in part 2 Local Plans Development Management decisions Improve skill levels of the working age population % of the working age population with NVQ level 2 or above Delivery of strategic sites within Aligned Core Strategies Planning permissions